0xAliRaza/wid-blog-backend/README.md

 **Prerequisites:**

--   Basic knowledge of laravel project ofcourse.
+-   Basic knowledge of laravel.

 You can use [this](https://gist.github.com/hootlex/da59b91c628a6688ceb1) easy guide to setup this project locally on your machine using [Artisan](https://laravel.com/docs/8.x/artisan).